gitlaura/ruby_benchmark/readme.md

 Testing Speed with the Ruby Benchmark Module
 ============================================

-I built this to compare the processing times of a for each loop and an until loop with Ruby Benchmark.
+I built this to compare the processing times of a For Loop and an Until Loop with Ruby Benchmark.

 This code will look up the word "ridiculously" in a dictionary of 150,000 words and return it's spot in the dictionary, first with a For Loop and second with an Until Loop.